What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Be sure to use a powerful but controlled motion.

-Step 4: Test baking soda with vinegar.
+Step 4: Make a baking soda and vinegar mixture.

 Note:

-Step 6: Turn on the water supply and test the result
+Step 6: Turn on the water supply and verify the result.

 Tools | Description |